mmistakes/minimal-mistakes/_posts/2023-07-19-multiplicative-smoothing.md

-We argue that a lack of stability is undesirable, since revealing _more_ of the image should intuitively yield stronger evidence towards the overall prediction.
+A lack of stability is undesirable, since revealing _more_ of the image should intuitively yield stronger evidence towards the overall prediction.
 Without stability, slightly modifying an explanation may induce a very different class, which suggests that $$\alpha$$ is merely a _plausible_ explanation rather than a _convincing_ explanation.
 This may undermine user confidence, as a non-stable $$\alpha$$ indicates a deficiency of salient features.
 We summarize these ideas below: